adhit-r/fairmind-mcp/docs/REPOSITORY_BIAS_ANALYSIS.md

 ## Privacy Considerations

-- Author emails are included in results
+- **Default**: Author emails and names are included in results
-- Consider anonymizing results before sharing
+- **Anonymization**: Use `anonymize_authors: true` to protect privacy
+- **Team Settings**: Use `exclude_author_names: true` for maximum privacy
-- Use for internal team improvement, not public shaming
+- **Best Practice**: Use for internal team improvement, not public shaming
-- Focus on patterns, not individuals
+- **Focus**: Emphasize patterns and improvement, not individual blame

+### When to Use Anonymization

+✅ **Use anonymization when:**
+- Sharing results with external stakeholders
+- Conducting team-wide analysis
+- Generating reports for compliance
+- Protecting developer privacy

+❌ **Don't use anonymization when:**
+- Individual feedback is needed
+- Direct communication with authors is required
+- Author attribution is important for context